Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

 Direct detection of axion DM at meV masses poses a significant experimental challenge.
-Traditional cavity haloscope techniques, highly successful at microwave frequencies, suffer from rapidly diminishing sensitivity at higher axion masses due to the difficulty of maintaining both large volume and high quality factor in resonators.
-Novel strategies, including dielectric haloscopes~\cite{millar_dielectric_2017, group_dielectric_2017} and plasmonic cavity designs~\cite{kowitt_tunable_2023, balafendiev_wire_2022, lawson_tunable_2019}, have extended the reach of axion searches, but mechanical tuning and structural constraints limit their scalability into the THz regime corresponding to meV axion masses.
-Meanwhile, proposed high-frequency detectors based on material resonances, such as phonon-polariton devices~\cite{mitridate_detectability_2020, marsh_axion_2023} and axion quasiparticle concepts~\cite{li_dynamical_2010,marsh_proposal_2019,schutte-engel_axion_2021, qiu_observation_2025}, are restricted by the scarcity of well-studied, low-loss materials with tunable resonances at meV energies~\cite{kafesaki_thz_2014}.
-Broadband approaches like BREAD, which uses parabolic reflectors, are promising but require a very large detector volume~\cite{liu_broadband_2022}.
+Traditional vacuum cavity haloscopes like ADMX, CAPP, and QUAX are highly sensitive at microwave frequencies, with high quality factors $Q\sim 10^4-10^5$ but narrow tuning bandwidth~\cite{semertzidis_axion_2022}.
+At THz frequencies corresponding to meV masses, however, the quality factor and cavity volume drop significantly~\cite{reuter_theory_1948}.
+Metallic cavities like Fabry-Perot have experimentally demonstrated up to $Q\sim 89$~\cite{mavrona_thz_2021}, and while Tamm and photonic crystal cavities reach $Q\sim 10^3-10^4$, they have low form factor, further reducing the signal~\cite{tu_tamm-cavity_2024, okamoto_terahertz_2017}.
+Mechanical tuning mechanisms involving dielectric rods and/or multicavity systems become difficult to implement with smaller structures due to shorter wavelengths and in smaller sample spaces that are common in high field magnets~\cite{brandt_national_2001}.
+Novel strategies, including dielectric haloscopes~\cite{millar_dielectric_2017, group_dielectric_2017} and plasmonic cavity designs~\cite{kowitt_tunable_2023, balafendiev_wire_2022, lawson_tunable_2019}, have extended the reach of axion searches, but mechanical tuning and structural constraints limit their scalability at higher frequencies.
+Meanwhile, detectors based on material resonances, such as phonon-polariton~\cite{mitridate_detectability_2020, marsh_axion_2023} and axion quasiparticle devices~\cite{li_dynamical_2010,marsh_proposal_2019,schutte-engel_axion_2021, qiu_observation_2025}, are restricted by the scarcity of well-characterized, low-loss materials with tunable resonances at meV energies~\cite{kafesaki_thz_2014}.
+Broadband approaches like Broadband Reflector Experiment for Axion Detection (BREAD), which uses parabolic reflectors, are promising but require a very large detector volume~\cite{liu_broadband_2022}.